-3. Plan where you might bring your pets in the event of an evacuation.
-A pet-friendly hotel chain or relatives’ homes are good options, as emergency shelters for people often cannot accommodate animals.
+- Plan where you might bring your pets in the event of an evacuation.
+A petfriendly hotel chain or relatives’ homes are good options, as emergency shelters for people often cannot accommodate animals.
 In the event of an evacuation, you may be required to travel as much as 90 miles from the disaster site!

-5. Ask a neighbor or a nearby friend or relative if they can take responsibility for your pets if you are not home.
-Better yet, sign and have them keep a letter that states they have permission to authorize veterinary care for your pets.
-Your vet can also keep such a letter on file for future reference.
+- Ask a neighbor or a nearby friend or relative if they can take responsibility for your pets if you are not home.
+Better yet, have them sign and keep a letter that states they have permission to authorize veterinary care for your pets.